bradbajuz/med_parser/converted/README.txt

-DCH and FAY to CSV parsed and outputted files
+DCH and FAY CSV parsed and outputted files